digitalTraceData/digitalTraceData.github.io/project.md

 Steps:
 - Run a text classification model of your choice from [Hugging Face](https://huggingface.co/models) on the data collected in the first assignment.
 - Reflect on the biases you expect during the labeling process, and the origin of those biases
-- Attend _Feedback session III_ to discuss your progress
+- Attend _Feedback session III_ to discuss your progress.
+Ideally prepare a couple slides with your progress.
 - Reflect on how you would expand the study to tackle these issues.
 What type of data would you need to collect?
-- Attend _Feedback session IV_ to discuss your progress
+- Attend _Feedback session IV_ to discuss your progress.
+Ideally prepare a couple slides with your progress.
 - Present the group project in week 8 (see weekly schedule)

+Grading (rubrics will be provided):
+- Process: 50% (communication and preparation for feedback sessions)
+- Presentation: 50% (assessed by classmates)